frankkramer-lab/miseval/README.md

     metric (String or Function):     Metric function.
 Either a function directly or encoded as String from miseval or a custom function. multi_class (Boolean):           Boolean parameter, if segmentation is a binary or multi-class problem.
 By default False -> Binary mode. n_classes (Integer):             Number of classes.
-By default 2 -> Binary
+By default 2 -> Binary kwargs (arguments):              Additional arguments for passing down to metric functions.

 Output:
     score (Float) or scores (List of Float)